N. Korea reports another disease outbreak amid COVID-19 wave

 Last month, Kim already sent his family’s medicines to COVID-19 patients, according to state media reports.

 KCNA said more than 4.5 million out of the country’s 26 million people have fallen ill due to an unidentified fever but only 73 died.
 The country has identified only a fraction of those as confirmed coronavirus cases due to an apparent lack of test kits in the country.
-Many foreign experts question the North’s death toll, saying that’s likely underreported to prevent Kim from any political damage at home.
+Many foreign experts question the North’s death toll, saying that’s likely underreported to protect Kim from any political damage.

 During a ruling party conference last week, Kim claimed the pandemic situation has passed the stage of “serious crisis.”
 But the country still maintains elevated restrictions that some outside experts say will further strain the country’s already troubled economy hit by long-running pandemic-related border shutdowns and U.N. sanctions.